Nature works. Occasionally, disaster strikes and chaos ensues. We must restore order. We need a plan. So we design.

 - lightproof double doors

-- space between them for a person and food deliveries
+- enough space between them for a person and food delveries

 - for communication, a lightproof vent in inner door, small and closable

-- private: somehow, get plenty of fresh air into the room without cold drafts.
+- basic: somehow, get plenty of fresh air into the room without cold drafts or too much noise; see air > warmth

 - thermostat inside room

-- private: somehow, be comfortable in and out of bed.
+- basic: somehow, be warm in and out of bed

 - mattress: layers of new foam padding, flame-retardant free, of varying firmness for adjustable softness, aired out regularly